Conical resolutions and cohomology of the moduli spaces of nodal hypersurfaces: Nodal quartics in

-Here we apply the construction of section \ref{conres} to compute the rational cohomology of the space of nodal quartics in $\C P^2$.
+We begin by applying the construction of section \ref{conres} to calculate the rational cohomology of the space of nodal quartics in $\C \p^2$.
 We set $V$, respectively $\Sigma$, to be $\Pi_{4,2}$, respectively, $\N_{4,2}$.
-Define $\mathbf{M}$ and $\Sing(f),f\in\Sigma$ as described in the previous section, i.e., in particular,
+Define $\mathbf{M}$ and $\Sing(f),f\in\Sigma$ as described in the beginning of section~\ref{plane_cubics} (see also the beginning of section~\ref{nod}).
+In particular, we have